Sharing learnings from the National Children and Young People’s Diabetes Network

 With increasingly complex systems and pressured services, the health and care sector cannot afford to work in a fragmented way.
 ‘Collaboration’ is a current buzzword in health and care, but it isn’t something that happens overnight.
 Meaningful collaboration takes time, resources and motivation – commodities that are in vanishingly short supply across much of the sector.

-The National Children & Young People’ Diabetes Network has harnessed the commitment and enthusiasm of clinicians and families from 173 paediatric diabetes units across England and Wales to create a culture of sharing good practice and mutual learning, to improve the outcomes of all children and young people living with diabetes.
+The National Children & Young People’s Diabetes Network has harnessed the commitment and enthusiasm of clinicians and families from 173 paediatric diabetes units across England and Wales to create a culture of sharing good practice and mutual learning, to improve the outcomes of all children and young people living with diabetes.

 It’s about finding people who have got the drive and motivation to bring about improvements in care for children and people with whatever condition and getting those like-minded people together.
 That kind of joined-up working prompts enthusiasm, and spreads enthusiasm.
 If you’ve got that, then I think you can make a success of a network.